What is supplemental housing?

 As more students are admitted to Penn State, the demand for on-campus housing increases.
 Once all regular housing spaces are filled, students will be assigned to supplemental housing space.
 Use of supplemental space allows Housing and Food Services to accommodate as many students as possible.
 Some students choose not to return to Penn State either before or shortly after the semester begins.
 As these cancellations occur, students assigned to supplemental housing can then be moved to regular housing space.

 Students assigned to supplemental housing at Brandywine are assigned either to a triple or a room with a Resident Assistant (RA) and receive the same amenities as all regular housing spaces - a bed, chest of drawers, wardrobe or closet, desk, and refrigerator/microwave unit (shared amongst roommates).
-Internet and cable TV connections are available in the room.

 Moving to regular housing space